Skip to Content

 • Preservation of Evidence: I immediately intervene to prevent investigators from accessing information improperly and ensure proper preservation of evidence, often including server data, hard drives, and electronic communications.

-• Forensic Investigation: My firm collaborates with forensic accountants and computer fraud defense lawyer in Seattle analysts to conduct an independent review of the financial records, emails, and transaction logs.
+• Forensic Investigation: My firm collaborates with forensic accountants and computer analysts to conduct an independent review of the financial records, emails, and transaction logs.
 This is critical to finding alternative explanations for alleged irregularities.

 • Challenging Intent (Mens Rea): I build a defense around proving that actions were the result of an honest mistake, poor bookkeeping, miscommunication, or reliance on incorrect information from others, rather than intentional deception.

-• Attacking the Value Threshold: For theft/fraud charges, the level of felony is defined by the value of the property stolen.
-I challenge the prosecution's valuation to try and reduce the charge from a Class B Felony (Theft 1) to a lesser Class C Felony (Theft 2) or even a Gross Misdemeanor (Theft 3), drastically lowering potential sentencing exposure.
+• Attacking the Value Threshold: For theft and fraud charges, the level of felony is defined by the value of the property or money involved.
+I challenge the prosecution's valuation to try and reduce the charge from a Class B Felony (Theft 1) to a lesser Class C Felony (Theft 2) or even a Gross Misdemeanor (Theft 3), which can drastically lower potential sentencing exposure.

 • Motion Practice: I file strategic pre-trial motions to suppress improperly obtained financial records or evidence gathered outside of a valid warrant, often crippling the prosecution's ability to prove the financial loss element.